The Great Caruso: Soundtrack

-The Great Caruso record album (though not an actual film soundtrack) was issued by RCA Victor on the LP, 45 and 78 RPM formats.
-The album featured eight popular tenor opera arias (four of which were heard in the film) sung by Lanza, accompanied by Constantine Callinicos conducting the RCA Victor Orchestra.
+RCA Victor issued The Great Caruso record album (although not a true film soundtrack), on the LP, 45 and 78 RPM formats; the album featured eight popular tenor opera arias (four of which were heard in the film) sung by Lanza, accompanied by Constantine Callinicos conducting the RCA Victor Orchestra.
 The album sold 100,000 copies before the film premiered and later became the first operatic LP to sell one million copies.
 After its original 1951 release, the album remained continuously available on LP until the late 1980s and was reissued on compact disc by RCA Victor in 1989.

-Trivia
+Awards

-In 1947, radio actor Elliott Lewis was considered the front-runner for the role of Caruso, and was screen-tested in January and June.
-That same year the American tenor Richard Tucker, fresh from his success under conductor Tullio Serafin in the reopening of the Verona amphitheater, was considered but was not screen-tested for the role of Caruso.
+At the 24th Academy Awards ceremony, Douglas Shearer and the MGM sound department won the Academy Award for Best Sound.
+The Great Caruso also received nominations for its costume design and score.